Bernera Loch Linnhe

+Columba prophesied the noble tree would fall to the “pride and greed of man” and that the “guiltiness of the act would only be expiated by water and blood and three fires”.
 Run an internet search on the tree and this prophecy by St Columba is supported by learned academics.
-This yew “of vast size”’ was felled ” by Sir Duncan Campbell of Lochnell” during the process one man was killed by the falling tree and six men were drowned when the boat that was carrying the felled timber capsized and sank.
+This yew “of vast size”’ was felled ” by Sir Duncan Campbell of Lochnell.”
+During the process one man was killed by the falling tree.
+Thereafter six men were drowned when the boat carrying the felled timber capsized and sank.

 The island is limestone and this reflected in the diversity of species found on the island.
-Bernera is designated a Site of Special Scientific Interest on the basis of its feature of limestone maritime cliffs along with the presence of the nationally scarce rock whitebeam.
+Bernera is designated a Site of Special Scientific Interest.
+This on the basis of its feature of limestone maritime cliffs along with the presence of the nationally scarce rock whitebeam.
 In the 6th century, Bernera was settled by Irish monks using the island as a place for meditation and prayer.

-We made our way up to the summit enjoying the odd scramble through gaps in the crags until we surfaced to the fat table top of the island.
-From the top Loch Linnhe presents itself with uninterrupted views north beyond Glensanda quarry and on further to Kingairloch.
+We made our way up to the summit.
+It was an enjoyable scramble through gaps in the crags until we surfaced to the fat table top of the island.
+From the top Loch Linnhe presents itself with uninterrupted views. to the north lies the massive Glensanda quarry and on further to Kingairloch.
 The Sound of Mull opens to the west and the hills of Mull.
 South, the view is constrained by the long spine of Lismore.
 To the west of Lismore lighthouse there is a gap that allows a sightline down the east side of Mull.

 Crystal clear waters rising up to the cairn on Bernera.
 360 video looking north up Loch Linnhe and to the Sound of Mull to the southern tip of Lismore following back up the spine of Lismore to the Appin hills in the distance and back to a view up Loch Linnhe.